beesview/Exploratory-Data-Analysis/Project2/prj2.md

 print(ggp)
 dev.off()
 ````
-#### Emissions from coal combustion related sources have decreased by about 1/3 from 1999-2008
+#### Answer to Q4: Emissions from coal combustion related sources have decreased by about 1/3 from 1999-2008

 #### assuming motor vehicles is something like Motor Vehicle in SCC.Level.Two
 ````